Team-Watermelon/capstone-watermelon/README.md

 # About
-Open is a mobile platform for women+ and their partners who are experiencing fertility challenges and are looking for a supportive community. https://www.youtube.com/watch?v=Mj4dG2zV-k0
+Open is a mobile platform for women+ and their partners who are experiencing fertility challenges and are looking for a supportive community.<br>
+https://www.youtube.com/watch?v=Mj4dG2zV-k0

 ## Key Features